turnermike/bitbucket-deployment-hook/README.md

     $ nano bitbucket-hook.php

-3. Open a text editor such as text edit and collect all neccessary paths.
-In the next few steps we will need your public/html path, the path to your git repo and the path to the directory one above your public folder.
-We'll be calling this your root path.
-Find those paths and paste them in your text edit for easy retrieval later.
+3. Over the next few steps we will require some server paths.
+I suggest you open a text editor and jot down your public/html path, the path to your git repository, and the path to the directory one level up from your public/html directory on the server.
+We'll call this your root path.

 For example:

 Root Directory: /var/www/vhosts/yourname.com
 Public Directory: /var/www/vhosts/yourname.com/httpdocs
 Repo Directory: /var/www/vhosts/yourname.com/ yourname-STAGING.git